Columbus Collaboratory’s Jeff Schmidt talks about the future of security

 In this episode of Technotopia I talk to Jeff Schmidt of the Columbus Collaboratory.
 He is well-versed in the future of security and our conversation ranged from the rise of the midwest to the future of cyberattacks.

-The Columbus Collaboratory, a unique think tank dedicated to building security and system solutions for major clients.
-It’s a sort of Delta Force for major corporations headquartered in Columbus and Schmidt has a lot to say about the value of a good security plan.
+The Columbus Collaboratory is a unique think tank dedicated to building security and system solutions for major clients.
+It’s a sort of Delta Force for major corporations headquartered in Columbus, and Schmidt has a lot to say about the value of a good security plan.